lalli-flores/MakeASentence/make-a-sentence/README.md

 # Description:

-Make-a-Sentence is a Web application built using ReactJS, axios, react hooks, material ui.
+Make-a-Sentence is a Web application built using ReactJS, axios, react hooks, material UI.
 The main idea of this UI is to allow the users learning English to form proper sentences.

 # UI Layout:
-## The UI is built to have the following input elements:
+## The UI is built to provide the following input elements:
     1. Sentence Type: yesno, whatobj, whosubj : Indicates what type of a sentence is it, default is declarative statement
     2. Subject - Noun : Required
     3. Object - Noun : Required